Royal National Institute of Blind People: Controversies

+Alleged sexual abuse

-Also in 2018, the Charity Commission for England and Wales launched its own inquiry into RNIB following serious allegations of systemic failings within the organisation.
+In 2018, the Charity Commission for England and Wales launched an inquiry into RNIB following serious allegations of systemic failings within the organisation and reports of abusive and sexually abusive practices at the Pears Centre for Specialist Learning.
 In 2020, the Commission ruled that there had been significant management, oversight, and staffing shortcomings which had led to repeated incidents where young people in the charity's care were put at risk or harmed.
 The Charity Commission's chief executive described this investigation as "one of the worst examples we have uncovered of poor governance and oversight having a direct impact on vulnerable people."
 The Commission stated that RNIB's corporate stewardship of services for children with complex needs fell far short of expectations and that the charity's board had been focused on narrow regulatory compliance and dismissive of criticism from the regulatory organisations it was accountable to – the Care Quality Commission and Ofsted.
 It found failures in training, safeguarding, record-keeping, reporting, responding to complaints, and the administration of medication, as well as instances of harm.

 It was then reported that RNIB was selling all eighteen of its care homes and schools.
 The Charity Commission gave RNIB an official warning and required it to overhaul its governance, management and culture.
 In light of RNIB's progress in fulfilling the action plan, the Charity Commission withdrew its adverse decision in June 2022.

+Ofsted inquiry

+A 2017 Ofsted report on the Pears Centre for Specialist Learning described its safeguarding procedures as ineffective.
+Ofsted described it as inadequate in three categories and requiring improvement in the other two.
+It highlighted failures in safeguarding the vulnerable children and in training staff to support them.
+Later that year, RNIB announced that it had been unable to make sufficient improvements and was closing the centre; RNIB's chief executive resigned.